RealGeeks/django-cache-purge-hooks/README.rst

 Dependencies
 ============

-django-facebook-comments was created in Django 1.3.
-Please let me know if you have success with it in lower versions.
+django-cache-purge-hooks was created in Django 1.3.
+Please let me know if you have success with it other versions.

 Also requires python-varnish package for varnish backends.